GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

-# OpenID Federation R&S Implementation Profile
+# OpenID Federation Research and Education Implementation Profile

 This document outlines a trust infrastructure based on OpenID Federation 1.0, specifically tailored for the